LTUC/amman-dotnet-401d2/curriculum/class-32/facilitator/DEMO.md

         /Index.cshtml
         /Index.cs
     ```

 1. Add "Layout" to your application so that we can do some basic styling, and have access to the _Layout.cshtml where we will add components to the header
-1. Edit the layout, adding links to `/` and `/settings` to the header so that we can navigate eaier
+1. Edit the layout, adding links to `/` and `/settings` to the header so that we can navigate easier
 1. In the `/Index.cshtml`, simply add some "Hello World" style text

 ### Save Settings to Cookies